codex-team/editor.js/docs/tools.md

 });
 ```

-There are few options available by CodeX Editor.
+There are few options available by Editor.js.

 | Name | Type | Default Value | Description |
 | -- | -- | -- | -- |